Southern Sweet Potato Casserole

 How much is “three medium sweet potatoes?”

-There isn’t much agreement between online sources as to what constitutes a “medium sweet potato.”
+I get this questions a lot and, honestly, there isn’t a real clear cut answer.
+There’s not a lot of agreement between online sources as to what constitutes a “medium sweet potato.”
 I generally consider about 6 to 8 ounces per sweet potato to be a medium size.
 For this recipe, you’d need to purchase about 20 to 24 ounces total weight of sweet potatoes.

 What’s the difference between sweet potatoes and yams?

 In the United States, we often use the terms yam and sweet potato interchangeably.
 They are, however, two completely different foods.
-Yams usually have dark brown skin and light, almost white flesh where sweet potatoes have reddish skin with golden yellow to orange or pinkish flesh.
+Yams usually have dark brown skin and light, almost white flesh, whereas sweet potatoes have reddish skin with golden yellow to orange or pinkish flesh.
 You’re unlikely to find actual yams in a supermarket produce section.

 Can I use canned sweet potatoes?